 - The Social Work Concentration: Provides for diverse learning based upon student’s interests in the social work field to include: child development, family studies, sociology, psychology, and criminal justice.

 Students pursuing the Social Work Concentration can also take specified electives to become a Licensed Substance Abuse Associate (LSAA).
 The LSAA provides individuals with the entry level licensure required to work in the field of Substance Abuse Counseling.
 The associate degree in social work and the specified electives for the LSAA meet entry requirements to become a Licensed Alcohol and Drug Abuse Counselor (LADAC).
 For questions regarding specific requirements for the LSAA and the LADAC certification, contact the New Mexico Counseling and Therapy Practice Board (NMCTPB) at www.rld.state.nm.us or (505) 476-4610.

 Students may be required to undergo a TB test and a criminal background check prior to beginning their field/practicum experience.
 All courses required for transfer must be taken for a traditional grade of A, B, C, etc. For courses offered only for credit/no credit, a grade of credit (CR) must be earned.

 Gainful Employment information is available from Job Connection Services.

-The associate of arts degree enables graduates to serve as educational assistants or substitute teachers within New Mexico public schools.
-Graduates from the program may transfer to four-year institutions that grant bachelors degrees in education.
-The Career and Technical Education concentration is specifically articulated for transfer to Eastern New Mexico University’s online Bachelors degree in Professional Technical Education.
+Graduates from the program may transfer to designated four-year institutions that grant bachelors degrees in Family Studies or Social Work.
+The Social Work concentration is specifically articulated for transfer to New Mexico Highlands University’s (Rio Rancho and Albuquerque) bachelors degree in Social Work.

 Exit competencies (see Program Exit Competencies) for this program of study are available at cnm.edu/exitcomp.